A probabilistic Taylor expansion with Gaussian processes: Introduction

-Approximations derived from~\eqref{eq:taylor}, in particular the first and second order Taylor approximations $f(x) \approx f(a) + f'(a)(x-a)$ and $f(x) \approx f(a) + f'(a)(x-a) + \tfrac{1}{2} f''(a) (x-a)^2$ for $x$ close to $a$, play important roles in a wide variety of standard algorithms for optimisation~\citep{Conn2000,More1978}, state estimation~\citep[Ch.\@~5]{Sarkka2013}, ordinary differential equations~\citep[Ch.\@~II]{Hairer1993}, and approximation of exponential integrals in Bayesian statistics~\citep{Raudenbush2000}, to name but a few.
-This paper proposes a Gaussian process (GP) model~\citep{RasmussenWilliams2006} whose posterior mean, given the derivative data $(f(a), f'(a), \ldots, f^{(n)}(a))$, is exactly the Taylor polynomial $T_{n,a}$, and whose posterior variance is proven to play a role analogous to the remainder term $P_{n,a}$ in~\eqref{eq:taylor}.
-In the spirit of probabilistic numerics~\citep{Cockayne2019,Diaconis1988,Hennig2015,Larkin1972,OHagan1992}, the posterior variance can then be used for principled probabilistic quantification of epistemic uncertainty in the Taylor approximation $f(x) \approx T_{n,a}(x)$ at $x \neq a$, which can be exploited and propagated forward in algorithms that rely on such expansions.
+This paper proposes a remedy for this by introducing a Gaussian process (GP) model~\citep{RasmussenWilliams2006} whose posterior mean, given the \emph{derivative data} $(f(a), f'(a), \ldots, f^{(n)}(a))$, is exactly the Taylor polynomial $T_{n,a}$, and whose posterior variance plays a role analogous to the remainder term $P_{n,a}$.
+In the spirit of probabilistic numerics~\citep{Diaconis1988,Cockayne2019,Hennig2022}, the posterior variance can then be used for principled probabilistic quantification of epistemic uncertainty in the Taylor approximation $f(x) \approx T_{n,a}(x)$ at $x \neq a$, which can be exploited and propagated forward.
+In effect, the variance may be used to encode into algorithms a degree of ``scepticism'' about the validity of the Taylor approximation away from $a$.
 Taylor approximation thus joins the ranks of classical numerical methods, such as algorithms for spline interpolation~\citep{Diaconis1988,KimeldorfWahba1970}, numerical quadrature~\citep{Diaconis1988,KarvonenSarkka2017,KarvonenOates2018}, differential equations~\citep{Schober2014,Schober2019,Teymur2016}, and linear algebra~\citep{Cockayne2019-BCG,Hennig2015b}, that can be cast as statistical inference.
+Even though the use of derivative information in Gaussian process modelling is rather standard and the prior that we use is relatively well known, we are unaware of any prior attempts at deriving the Taylor approximation in a Gaussian process framework.